This gluten-free Sherry Spice Cake tastes (and smells) exactly like my house did in 1983 when company was coming, which is what I was going for.

 He always guessed what mom was making for dinner.
 Much later, I found out that Saint Joanie would tell him what she was making when he called to say he was headed home (no cell phones back then, but all the farmers had dispatch radios.)
 I spent most of my childhood thinking he was clairvoyant.

-Just before my most recent breakup – yes, that happened – I was having a tough day, and I decided I really needed my house to smell & taste like 1983.
-So, I attempted a gluten-free conversion on my mom’s Sherry Wine Cake.
-The smell was perfect, but the texture wasn’t.
+Recently I was having a series of tough days, and I decided I really needed my house to smell & taste like 1983.
+So, I attempted a gluten-free conversion on my mom's Sherry Wine Cake.
+The smell was perfect, but the texture wasn't.
 It was a very insult-to-injury moment, and I was too tired of failing to try to fix the recipe.
 Utter disappointment.

-Then we broke up.
-Not because of the cake, but because of other ingredients that just didn’t come together correctly.
+My life was full of ingredients that just didn't come together correctly.
 My friends showed up with humor & love, and after a couple of weeks, I tried the cake again.
-As I went down the cake mix aisle, I realized what must have been missing: I’d used a gluten-free cake mix with less than 10 ounces in the box!
+As I went down the cake mix aisle, I realized what must have been missing: I'd used a gluten-free cake mix with less than 10 ounces in the box!
 I picked up the brand my mother used 30 years ago: 16.5 ounces.
 Could it be as easy as volume?

 It was.
-I’ve tried the cake with several mixes now: Kyra’s Bake Shop Vanilla (but you have to get it on Portland) and Pamela’s Products Vanilla are my favorites.
-You should give it a try – I love it for a group dessert, for holiday buffets and for breakfast the next morning.
+I've tried the cake with several mixes now: King Arthur Gluten-Free Yellow Cake Mix and Pamela's Products Vanilla Cake Mix are my favorites.
+You should give it a try - I love it for a group dessert, for holiday buffets and for breakfast the next morning.
 And I love that I got it right.